diqidoq/lars/README.md

 ## Were do I come from ?

-All has started with a planned and written 5 pages letter to the developers of Hydrogen, a very potential and long time existing drum machine software for Linux.
+All has started with a planned and written pages long [letter to the developers of Hydrogen](LETTER_TO_HYDROGEN.md), a very potential and long time existing drum machine software for Linux.
 I have - as always - many respect for the hard work which goes into Open Source projects to make software available for professionals working on Linux like this.
 And I can't say it often enough how often this movement gets misunderstood and the developers and contributors treated badly IMHO.
 I don't want to go too deep into what community driven open source projects is about and how it works and how to contribute to them.
 I only want to make clear how much repect I have for this projects and how much I was already involved in such attempts and how hard it is for me to find the right way to go for this issue.

 ## What is the motivation ?